samderanova/MappingForGood/README.md

 We also used the metric of determining whether an area is a **Food Desert**.
 An area is classified as a food desert if there are no supermarkets present within a 1-mile radius of the area. *These areas are often overlooked by supermarket companies as the consumer base is unable to afford food and thus, leading to loss of access to healthy meals.

-### Methodology:
+### Methodology Behind Analysis:
-- Out of all the counties in Sacramento, the ones which were food deserts base don the metrics discussed above were found.
+- Out of all the counties in Sacramento, the ones which were food deserts based on the metrics discussed above were found.
 - K-Means Clustering was used to cluster the food deserts based on their proximities to each other thus providing an efficient way for the logistics department of the Government or the NGOs to prepare distribution of aids in these areas.
 - These clusters were plotted on the map of Sacramento with interactive features included like depicting the **Pie Chart** distribution of the ethnic proportion and an interactive slider feature which allows the user to assess the threshold for an area to be determined as a food desert or not based on the **median family income** for the residents of that area and the total count of the white population in that area.